 As professional arborists, we have a minimum of three years experience in some aspect of tree care and have passed an exam developed by an international panel of experts.
 The exam extensively covers every aspect of tree care and requires that we have an acceptable level of knowledge in all areas of arboriculture.

-LAM Tree Service has three ISA Certified Arborists on staff -
+LAM Tree Service has four ISA Certified Arborists on staff -

 - Tim Albrecht #RM7752A